-Guests can explore the 200-acre coffee plantation picking coffee berries, and learn how they are dried, processed and roasted before ending up in a cup.
+Guests can explore the 200-acre coffee plantation pick coffee berries, and learn how they are dried, processed, and roasted before ending up in a cup.
 Golf enthusiasts can tee off at Coorg Golf Links, a picturesque 18-hole course with world-class greenways and fairways that weave through the hills and marshland.
-Guests can use the clubhouse that is part of the golf course.
+Guests can use the clubhouse which is part of the golf course.

 Tariff: School Estate charges INR 12,000/- per night.

 How To Reach: School Estate is located at a distance of five km from the nearest bus station- Madikeri station.

 Lose Yourself For A Few Days In The Lap Of Nature

 The most beautiful thing about travel is that it opens your eyes to different places as well as their cultures and flavours.
 Also, there’s no better opportunity to learn more about the local culture and history than by staying with a local in their homestay.
 Only a local can tell you stories and help you explore the hidden spots that aren’t part of any guidebook.
 And Coorg is one of those places, which has a lot of hidden spots yet to be discovered by tourists.